Arian8j2/ClipboardXX/README.md

 ## Setup

 ### Windows
-Nothing special need to do, just copy ClipboardXX.hpp to your include path
+Nothing special need to do, just copy include/ClipboardXX.hpp to your include path or you can use Cmake

 ### Linux
-ClipboardXX use **Gtk** for managing clipboard in linux so:
+ClipboardXX in Linux is just a wrapper for **Qt5 Clipboard**
 1. You need to download **Gtk** dev files first
 You can do this by package manager in your distro
     ```bash